-Did you know there are over 400,000 types of in the world, each with its own unique characteristics?
+Did you know there are over 400,000 types of flowers in the world, each with its own unique characteristics?
 From the delicate rose varieties to the captivating lily species, the floral kingdom is a true wonder to behold.
 But have you ever wondered what makes these orchid types and tulip cultivars so special?

 Or how sunflower types and daisy varieties can symbolize different emotions?
 Join us as we explore the carnation cultivars, chrysanthemum breeds, and peony hybrids that make up the captivating world of flowers.